juliushekkala/ohjelmistoprojekti/src/datavaliddocs.md

 Schemas limit accepted inputs (SQL injections)
 Status is false if problems were found in a path.
 Paths with problems can be found in key locations (array) key = param_schemas

+## checkSchemas
+First finds all schemas in API, then checks for vulnerabilities for each schema key = schemas
+Includes many subobject for different tests, each have their own status